HomeOnMars/projektoOmnijo/tek/Unuoj.md

 - ONKIO style (Earth-specific):
   Aiming for being more naturally readable.
   Start with the 'Ø' symbol to signify the ONKIO Omnijaro calendar format (if dates are included), followed by '-/+' sign and the calendar year (not unit year) number;
   use hyphen to connect year, month, and week-day;
   use letters instead of numbers to represent week and day;
   use '⌄' to separate the dates from time;
   Write Ĝoro:Ĉimuto:Ŝekunto.
   Ŝekunto has 2 digits while the other 2 has 1, so you can easily tell which ones are which.
-  I.e. this helps differentiate between Δ:97 (ΔĈ 97Ŝ) and Δ:9 (ΔĜ 9Ĉ).
+I.e., this helps differentiate between Δ:97 (ΔĈ 97Ŝ) and Δ:9 (ΔĜ 9Ĉ).

   Default timezone is Omnijo timezone.